Printed circuit boards (PCBs) are among some of the most complicated components of any electrical device.

 Heavy copper allows for a lot more options in designing a PCB.
-Experts in the field of PCB production and design have discovered ways to improve how a PCB looks because heavy copper is very versatile in PCB production.
+Experts in PCB production and design have discovered ways to improve PCB looks because heavy copper is very versatile.

 Image 2: PCB Copper Weight

-Another reason is that in PCB production, copper only accounts for a small amount of space on an actual circuit board.
+Another reason is that copper only accounts for a small amount of space on a circuit board in PCB production.
 Because of this, they are using the standard green rectangular board outline not necessary.

-From this, it is now possible to create PCBs that not only function well, but also look a little more desirable than they used to.
+From this, it is now possible to create PCBs that function well and look a little more desirable than they used to.

 Because of this, it is now possible to create artwork out of PCBs such as this:

 Doing this is not as difficult as you would think.
-All it takes is a good knowledge of copper weights, how to measure and weigh copper, and basic soldering techniques.
+It takes a good knowledge of copper weights, measuring and weighing copper, and basic soldering techniques.

 3、PCB Copper Weight Specifications